-Here are the best deals on accessories for the iPad, iPhone, and Apple Watch
+Here are the best Apple accessory deals for the iPad, iPhone, and Apple Watch

 It’s expensive being an Apple fanboy (or fangirl).
-Not only do you typically pay a premium for Cupertino’s latest hardware, but Apple’s accessories can often cause sticker shock as well.
+Not only do you typically pay a premium for the Cupertino, California giant’s latest hardware — as the iPhone X proves — but Apple’s accessories can often cause sticker shock as well.
 Fortunately, when it comes to shopping for accessories, the Apple Store isn’t your only source.

-Whether you’re looking to pair your newly minted iPhone with wireless headphones or simply need to restock on a few Lightning cables, we’ve rounded up some awesome accessory deals from Amazon and the DT Shop for everything from your iPhone to your MacBook.
+Whether you’re looking to pair your newly minted iPhone with wireless headphones or simply need to restock on a few Lightning cables, we’ve rounded up some awesome Apple accessory deals from Amazon and the DT Shop for everything from your iPhone to your MacBook.
 We will periodically update these deals in the future, so be sure to act quickly if you want to get the best prices.

-Spring has sprung, so if you find yourself heading outside with your iPhone more frequently, it might be a good idea to get a shock-resistant bumper case to protect your tech.
-The Supcase Unicorn Beetle, available for $16 from Amazon, is a tough and durable case for your iPhone 7 Plus that doesn’t look or feel too bulky and awkward.
-The two-piece case fits around your phone and features a built-in screen protector, as well as a handy belt clip holster.
-Have the regular iPhone 7?
-Get this Supcase for $20 instead.
+Fall has finally come, so if you find yourself heading outside with your iPhone 7 or new iPhone 8 to enjoy the cooler weather, it might be a good idea to get a shock-resistant and waterproof case to protect your tech.
+This one from Ounne, available for just $20 from Amazon after a $40 discount, is a tough and durable case for your iPhone 7 Plus that doesn’t look or feel too bulky and awkward.
+The shock-proof case fits around your phone and completely seals it against dirt, snow, and water without affecting touchscreen functionality.
+If you have the larger iPhone 7 or 8 Plus, you can grab a matching Ounne shockproof case here for $20 as well.
+Also be sure to check out our recent roundup of iPhone 8 case deals.

 Your iPad isn’t just another tablet, so it deserves more than just another stylus.
-The attractive FiftyThree Digital Stylus allows you to work on any iPad or iPhone touchscreen with precision, and helps expand the versatility of multitouch.
-Unlike many styluses, the FiftyThree features a unique pressure-sensitive tip that lets you shift your hand to draw lines of various shapes and sizes without having to fuss around with different settings.
-Need to erase something?
-Just flip the pen around and wipe it away as if you were using a pencil.
-A $15 discount brings this sleek gold-colored stylus down to $45 on Amazon.
+The attractive Joy Factory X-Spring precision stylus allows you to work on any iPad or iPhone touchscreen with precision, and helps expand the versatility of multitouch.
+Unlike many styluses with chunky nibs, the Pinpoint X-Spring features a unique rotating fine tip that can make contact with the screen at angles of up to 180 degrees for extra comfort and precision when drawing and writing.
+Need to jot something down on paper?
+Just flip the stylus around and use the other end as a trational ballpoint pen.
+A $20 discount lets you score the Joy Factory Pinpoint precision stylus for $15 from the DT Shop.

 Anker Folio iPad keyboard case

-Note: Update: Added the Walcase Apple Watch strap, Ounne iPhone case, Joy Factory stylus, Anker Lightning cables, Oittm USB dock, and Maxboost battery case.
-Removed expired offers and updated prices.